thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 Copy the downloaded release tarball to /home/admin.
 Then you can run the `tscli cluster create` command and edit the output with your specific cluster information.
 For more information on this process, refer to [Using the `cluster create` command]({{ site.baseurl }}/appliance/hardware/cluster%20create.html) and [Parameters of the `cluster create` command]({{ site.baseurl }}/appliance/hardware/parameters-cluster-create.html).

-The cluster installation will automatically reboot all the nodes after the install.
+The cluster installation automatically reboots all the nodes after the install.
 Wait at least 15 minutes for the installation process to complete.
-The system is rebooting, which will take a few minutes.
+The system is rebooting, which takes a few minutes.
 Log into any node to check the current cluster status, using the command `tscli cluster status`.

 ### 2. Check Cluster Health
 Once the cluster is installed, check its status with the `tscli cluster status` command [(Cluster Status)]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#check-cluster-health).